handpoint/handpoint.github.io/index.md

   hypertext: Looking for our APIs? <a href="https://www.handpoint.com/docs/device/Basics/">Click here </a>
 blurbs:
   title: "More than your favorite payments platform.
 Your favorite partner."
-  subtitle: "We are passionate about your success.
-Tap our decades of international integrated payments experience to transform your business. "
+  subtitle: "We are passionate about your success"
+  intro: "Tap our decades of international integrated payments experience to transform your business"
   buttontext: Book a free strategy session
   buttonlink: /contact
   list: